 As we started to climb a little higher on our drive to Everest Base Camp, we made our first stop at a lakeside where we had a few minutes to take photos and use the toilets.
-The scenery was beautiful, but modest.
+The scenery was beautiful but modest.
 We continued up along winding roads and the views became more and more spectacular as we crested high mountain passes.

 The lake stretched from horizon to horizon and behind it rose the first snow-capped mountains I had seen since the train.
-We We stopped again at the lakeside for more photos, and the wind coming down from the mountains was so strong it almost knocked me off my feet.
+We stopped again at the lakeside for more photos, and the wind coming down from the mountains was so strong it almost knocked me off my feet.

 The Karola Glacier

 We were able to get quite close to the bottom of the ice flow and I couldn’t help noticing that it looked like compacted soundwaves or the cover to Joy Division’s Unknown Pleasures, but in white.

 Later we arrived in Gyantse and had a look around Pelkor Monastery and its unique stupa (burial monument).
 There was a large fortress on the hillside above the town and our guides informed us that this was a British garrison built after the British Army crossed over from India 200 years before.

 It was around 8pm by the time we arrived in Shigatse.
-I was utterly exhausted from the long journey and altitude but my mind was racing trying to asses everything I had seen so far.
+I was utterly exhausted from the long journey and altitude but my mind was racing trying to assess everything I had seen so far.
 The journey seemed to be upping the game as we turned every corner and a new sight would imprint itself onto my mind and memory.
 There was so much to process and take in it was overwhelming.

 A Strange Coincidence

-First Views of Everest
+First Views of Everest from Tibet

 Everyone piled out of the buses giddy with the excitement of laying eyes on this most majestic of mountains.
-It looked truly incredible as the wind blasted snow from the peak into the sky.
+It looked truly incredible as the wind-blasted snow from the peak into the sky.
 It looked almost like a perfect triangle, high above the other peaks around it.